rajeev29five/rajeev29five.github.io/index.md

 `[OPTIONS] `: Known as flags or arguments to specify command how to act.
 These are often preceded by single(`-`) or double(`--`) dash and can be left out in case of certain commands.

-`additional_arguments `: additional information that tells the command to what to work on such as file or directory name.
+`arguments `: additional information that tells the command to what to work on such as file or directory name.
 It may or may not be necessary depending on the command used.

 ## What is a Terminal?